Pometry/Raphtory/docs/source/Analysis/analysis-explained.md

 #### select()

-Typically, one calls {s}`select()` on the input graph as the first step of {s}`tabularise()` (though one could in principle do further graph post-processing at this stage).
+Typically, one calls {s}`select()` on the input graph as the first step of {s}`tabularise()` (though one can do further graph post-processing at this stage).
-`select()` maps a vertex to a {scaladoc}`com.raphtory.algorithms.api.Row` object containing the results for that vertex.
+`select()` maps a vertex to a {scaladoc}`com.raphtory.api.analysis.table.Row` object containing the results for that vertex.

 As an alternative, one can also use the {s}`explodeSelect()` method.
-Like select, {s}`explodeSelect()` also takes a function which is executed once per vertex, however, this function should return a list of rows rather than a single row.
+Like select, {s}`explodeSelect()` also takes a function which is executed once per vertex.
+However, this function should return a list of rows rather than a single row.
 This can be used to return multiple rows per vertex (e.g. for edge-level outputs [{s}`EdgeList`](com.raphtory.algorithms.generic.EdgeList)) or as a way of filtering results by returning an empty list.
 Like the {s}`step()` and {s}`iterate()` methods, the {s}`select()` and {s}`explodeSelect()`
-step can also optionally take the global {scaladoc}`com.raphtory.algorithms.api.GraphState` as an additional input.
+step can also optionally take the global {scaladoc}`com.raphtory.api.analysis.graphstate.GraphState` as an additional input.
-The final method for tabularising results is the {s}`globalSelect()` method which maps the global {scaladoc}`com.raphtory.algorithms.api.GraphState` to a single {scaladoc}`com.raphtory.algorithms.api.Row`.
+The final method for tabularising results is the {s}`globalSelect()` method which maps the global {scaladoc}`com.raphtory.api.analysis.graphstate.GraphState` to a single {scaladoc}`com.raphtory.api.analysis.table.Row`.
 For example, we could use this to return the maximum degree computed above:

 ```scala